shawngraham/hist1900/docs/3.Technical_Help/How To Read An Academic Article.md

 !!! note
 	How I do things is not the only way; you will eventually develop your own style.
 But seeing as how this is a first year class, I want you to do it my way for now, so that you have a good basis for developing your own emerging style.
 The key thing is that you're documenting and linking your thinking.

+Finally, look at the footnotes.
+Look at the references, the bibliography.
+Who does this work _cite?_ ([Citation is a gift](https://footnotesblogcom.wordpress.com/2018/07/07/guest-post-citation-is-a-gift-punking-accounting-in-hautalk/).) **Add** to your own reading list from such things; drop the citations into places like [scholar.google.com](https://scholar.google.com) (but not *only* google scholar.)
+Who has *cited* this piece?
+Look up book reviews, read the subsequent literature...
+Reading is **hard work**.
+That's why we're taking it seriously in this course.

 ## Reading Historical Scholarship